List of Coronation Street characters introduced in 2010: Max Turner

-Max Turner is the son of Kylie Platt (Paula Lane) and the older half-brother of Lily Platt (Brooke Malonie) and Harry Platt (Freddie and Isaac Rhodes).
+Max Turner is the son of Kylie Platt (Paula Lane) and the older half-brother of Lily Platt (Brooke Malonie).
 He was initially played by Harry McDermott from 2010 to 2020, but in September 2021, it was announced that Max would be recast, with Paddy Bever taking over the role.
 Max first appears when Kylie visits him at his foster parents' home and on his birthday, she disappears with him, leaving Max's aunt, Becky McDonald (Katherine Kelly), to call the police.
 Kylie is awarded custody of Max but sells him to Becky and her husband, Steve McDonald (Simon Gregson), for £20,000 and emigrates to Cyprus.

 In July 2014, it was announced that Max would highlight the issues of ADHD, with Kylie taking an overdose of his medication.
 Max begins experiencing hyperactive behaviour which involves misbehaving constantly at school, running out of the house, squirting people with his water pistol, throwing toys down the stairs and emptying the bin over Gail Rodwell (Helen Worth).
 David suspects something is up.
 Kylie and David take him to a doctor, who says that he may have ADHD.
 When David and Kylie prepare Lily's birthday party, Max escapes from the house and rubs chocolate cake over Steve's Volkswagen.
 Max ruins her party by hogging the bouncy castle, kicking Liam Connor Jr. (Charlie Wrenshall) and throwing toys out of the window, which results in Gail dropping Lily's birthday cake.